Newark Earthworks: Octagon Earthworks

 In 1982 researchers from Earlham College in Richmond, Indiana concluded that the complex was a lunar observatory, designed to track motions of the moon, including the northernmost point of the 18.6-year cycle of the lunar orbit.
 When viewed from the observatory mound, the moon rises at that time within one-half of a degree of the octagon's exact center.
 The earthwork is twice as precise as the complex at Stonehenge (assuming Stonehenge is an observatory, which is a disputed theory).

 From 1892 to 1908, the state of Ohio used the Octagon Earthworks as a militia encampment.
 Immediately after this, the Newark Board of Trade owned the property, until 1918.
-In 1910, they leased the property to Mound Builders Country Club (MBCC), which developed the site as a golf course.
+In 1910, the property was leased to Moundbuilders Country Club (MBCC), which developed the site as a golf course.
 As a result of a Licking County Common Pleas Court case, a trustee was named to manage the property from 1918 to 1933.

 In 1997 the Ohio Historical Society (now the Ohio History Connection) signed a lease until 2078 with the country club.
 MBCC maintains, secures, and provides restricted public access to the land.
 Some citizens believe the country club is an inappropriate use of the sacred site.
 There has been increasing public interest in the earthworks.
 Activists have pressed for more public access to the site to witness the moonrise, which observance was planned in the design and construction by the original native builders.

+In 2022 the Ohio Supreme Court had ruled that the historical society could use eminent domain to buy out the lease from the Moundbuilders Country Club.
+On August 2024 a deal was reached and the Country Club left from the site on 1 January 2025.